kannans89/ElmRepo/05_Types/05_Types.md

 ```

-## Boolean Type
+## Bool

-The Boolean data type in Elm supports only two values – True and False.
-The keyword `Bool` is used to represent a boolean type.
+The Bool data type in Elm supports only two values – True and False.
+The keyword `Bool` is used to represent a boolean value.

 |Sr No |  type    | Example|
 |:----:|:----------|:-------|